 It has been a pretty poor autumn for migrants with very little of interest seen since my last post.
 A trip to Skaw in the morning turned up our first Dusky Warbler since 2012 and was calling in the heligoland trap before being trapped.
-It was released into the Skaw plantation where it continued to be very vocal but annoyingly declined to come and and have its photo taken.
+It was released into the Skaw plantation where it continued to be very vocal but annoyingly declined to come out and have its photo taken.
 After a blank at Isbister I had a look in the Lubba plantation at Brough and was greeted to a now familiar call - amazingly after twelve years without a record another Dusky Warbler was in front of me among some low bushes.
 Again I didn't manage any photos as it shot off and disappeared in strengthening winds.
-Torrential rains in the afternoon ended the fun for the day and although the morning was fun it couldn't quite live up to the same date last year!
+Torrential rains in the afternoon ended the fun for the day and although the morning was good it couldn't quite live up to the same date last year!

 Peter Stronach is on Whalsay for a weeks birdwatching and has timed his visit to coincide with some SE winds.
 Although there could have been a bit more variety at least a few Yellow Browed Warblers made an appearance with three on 19/9 rising to nineteen! on 20/9.
 The phone rang early this morning, our guest had found a calling Blyth`s Reed Warbler in the Skaw plantation.
 Brian appeared with his mist net and the bird was trapped on our first circuit.
 A Yellow Browed Warbler was also trapped and a Rosefinch caught in the Skaw trap with all three being ringing ticks for Peter!